nbusseneau/InstantFertilizer/README.md

 ## Special thanks

-**Instant Fertilizer™️** is a reimplementation of a mod initially created by [warpalicious](https://thunderstore.io/c/valheim/p/warpalicious/).
+**Instant Fertilizer™** is a reimplementation of a mod initially created by [warpalicious](https://thunderstore.io/c/valheim/p/warpalicious/).
 Check out their POI content mods, you won't regret it 👍